storageos/tutorials/mysql/002-persistent-volume.md

 `storageos volume ls --format "table {{.Name}}\t{{.Size}}\t{{.Replicas}}\t{{.Location}}"`{{execute}}

-The link between the PersistentVolumeClaim and the Pod comes from the pod referencing the PersistentVolumeClaim in the pods yaml definition.
+The link between the PersistentVolumeClaim and the pod comes from the pod referencing the PersistentVolumeClaim in the pod's yaml definition.

 Run the command to see the mysql-pod definition.